Naruno/Naruno/docs/getting-started/installations/prerequisites.md

 ---
+layout: default
 title: Prerequisites
-parent: Developer
+parent: Installation
-grand_parent: Installation
+grand_parent: Getting Started
-nav_order: 1
+nav_order: 2
 ---

+# Prerequisites for Users
+You don't need to install anything to use the software.
+You can dowload directy.

-# Prerequisites
+# Prerequisites for Developers

 ### Windows
 - [Python >=3.8](https://www.python.org/downloads/)